robcarver17/skipperman/docs/ideas.md

 ### Basic - to do:

 - nicer CSS
-- unpleasant way that checkboxes pile up in tables
+- add ad hoc volunteers not included in entry list
+- create a volunteer rota, manage it, and report on it
 - volunteer view should show list of events volunteer allocated to
+- event view should summarise volunteer rota numbers

 - identify if events have food, merch, etc so don't get irrelevant fields coming up
-- add ad hoc volunteers not included in entry list
-- create a volunteer rota, manage it, and report on it
 - maintain ticksheets, print and record ticks
 - print roll call lists and contact details
 - allocate resources such as club dinghies and safety boats